preludeorg/test/README.md

 # Verified Security Tests

 A [VST](https://docs.preludesecurity.com/docs/tests) is a production ready TTP.
-Tests from this repository are automatically loaded into [Build](https://platform.preludesecurity.com).
-You can run these tests on endpoints by using [Detect](https://docs.preludesecurity.com/docs/detect-getting-started).
+Tests from this repository are automatically loaded into [Detect](https://platform.preludesecurity.com) and can be run immediately on any endpoint.

 ## What is production ready?